-Vegan red Thai curry with tofu that is as close as you can get to take-out.
+Vegan Thai red curry with tofu is as close as you can get to take-out.
 Bright, aromatic and absolutely delicious.
 Takes less than thirty minutes to make.

 I tried for years (no joke) to come up with the best homemade red Thai curry.
 I tried out tons of different recipes.
 So many of them never turned out how I wanted.
 Something was always missing.